luciaschmid/GenReg/README.md

 As pytorch does not offer an implementation of the earth mover distance (EMD), we used a third party implementation of [EMD for pytorch](https://github.com/daerduoCarey/PyTorchEMD) [[5]](#5).

+PyTorchEMD is add as a submodule.
+Please use the following command to get it after cloning this project:
+`git submodule update --init --recursive`

 ## Proposed code of conduct
 If you are working on one of the ToDos create a branch with the same or similar name to the todo.
 When you finished the task create a merge request and write in the telegram chat so that a team member reviews your code and completes the merge asap.